|Best for nitro coffee||GrowlerWerks uKeg Nitro Cold Brew Coffee Maker||Check Price||

 Cold brew connoisseurs recommend coarse coffee grounds when making cold brew because it makes for a less bitter and acidic flavor.
 If that’s the case, then using coffee beans will create an even smoother flavor.
 If you find it easier to purchase whole coffee beans or simply prefer grinding your own beans, seek out a system that caters to whole-bean use.

-The best cold brew coffee makers
+The best cold brew coffee makers: Our picks

 With cold brew becoming a top contender for iced caffeinated beverages in the past few years, there is certainly no shortage of in-home cold brew coffee makers.
 Deciding what matters most when it comes to your brew preference—from a more hands-on approach to a particular type of coffee to the fastest possible process—will help narrow down the scope.